Healthdirect Free Australian health advice you can count on.

 Stomas can be created anywhere along the digestive system.
 Common types of stoma include:

-• colostomy — in your colon or large intestine
+• colostomy — from your colon or large intestine

-• ilieostomy — in your small intestine or ileum
+• ileostomy — from your small bowel or ileum

-Many stomas are temporary and can be reversed with surgery.
-In some cases, you will need a stoma permanently — for example, if the ends of your bowel can’t be reconnected after surgery, or if your anus needs to be removed due to a tumour.
+Many stomas are temporary and can be reversed with surgery, usually after 3 to 12 months.
+In some cases, you will need a stoma permanently, for example, if the ends of your bowel can’t be reconnected after surgery, or if your anus needs to be removed due to a tumour.

 How do I manage daily life with a stoma?

-While it’s not easy at first, with the right help and support most people manage their stoma as part of their daily hygiene routine.
-Specialist healthcare professionals can help you as you adjust to this.
+While it’s not easy at first, with the right help and support, most people manage their stoma as part of their daily hygiene routine.
+It may take time and practice, but stomal therapy nurses and specialists can help with the adjustment process.

 Using your stoma equipment